architect-team/arcctl/README.md

 Once you press enter, you'll immediately be shown a table-view of every individual cloud resource Architect identified that is required by your deployment.
 You'll be prompted to approve the changes to the environment, and then arcctl will get started landing the changes.

-Once its done (speed will vary based on the datacenter configuration), you'll be able to navigate to the URLs associated with each ingressRule:
+Once its done (speed will vary based on the datacenter configuration), you'll be able to navigate to the URLs associated with each ingress:

 ```sh
   Name                                         Type             Component                Environment  Action  Status    Time